Upon receiving a shipment from your vendor, you will need to receive the items on the purchase order.

 Upload a purchase order including received quantities

-To import a purchase order from a spreadsheet:
+To import a purchase order or transfer from a spreadsheet:

 - Your spreadsheet for upload needs to contain the following information including column names: